-CCA encourages all its faculty members to upload biographical information.
+CCA encourages all its faculty members to upload their biographical information.
 This allows current and future students to see the wealth of talent and experience the faculty represents.

 - awards & honors